Before a development project, there are many decisions and factors to consider.

 Promotes Sustainability

-As years have passed, new advancements have paved the way for newer forms of energy to be delivered throughout the UK.
-Whether it’s from wind turbines or solar panels, new energy infrastructure is less focused on fossil fuels and more prioritised towards renewable sources.
+Over the years, technological advancements have enabled new forms of energy to be delivered across the UK.
+Whether it’s wind turbines or solar panels, new energy infrastructure is increasingly focused on renewable sources rather than fossil fuels.

 Improves Employment

 Maintaining energy infrastructure is no easy feat.
-When systems fail or go down, skilled workers must immediately spring into action to issue fixes and minimise downtime.
-This demand has created a vast amount of highly technical positions within the energy sector, requiring knowledge in disciplines such as engineering and construction.
+When systems fail or go down, skilled workers must immediately respond to implement fixes and minimise downtime.
+This demand has created numerous highly technical positions in the energy sector, requiring expertise in disciplines such as engineering and construction.

 How Can Energy Affect Development And Regeneration Projects?

-Having covered why adequate energy infrastructure is so critical, we’ll now consider its various impacts on property development and regeneration efforts.
+Having covered why adequate energy infrastructure is critical, we’ll now consider its impacts on property development and regeneration.

 The Economy

-With energy playing such a pivotal role in today’s society, the necessity for adequate, high-quality infrastructure can be a significant benefit for businesses and residents alike.
+With energy playing a pivotal role in today’s society, the need for adequate, high-quality infrastructure can significantly benefit businesses and residents alike.

 Whether it’s in new developments or redevelopment projects, having reliable infrastructure can significantly increase the value of a plot of land.
 This applies to both urban and rural cases, with each benefiting greatly from reliable energy sources.